Explainer: Why automakers are on a drive to sell electric cars in Europe

 Volkswagen Group said in March 2019 it planned to launch almost 70 new electric models by 2028.

-BMW has said it plans to offer 25 electrified models by 2023, with more than half being fully electric, and expects their sales to rise on average by 30% a year until 2025.
+BMW (BMWG.DE) has said it plans to offer 25 electrified models by 2023, with more than half being fully electric, and expects their sales to rise on average by 30% a year until 2025.

-Fiat Chrysler Automobiles (FCA) plans to offer 12 electrified models by 2021, including both hybrid and full electric vehicles of all types.
+Fiat Chrysler Automobiles (FCA) (FCHA.MI) plans to offer 12 electrified models by 2021, including both hybrid and full electric vehicles of all types.

-Italy’s Ferrari has said it plans to have “a full hybrid range” by 2021 and wants 60% of its cars sold by 2022 to be hybrids, but will not release a fully electric model until after 2025.
+Italy’s Ferrari (RACE.MI) has said it plans to have “a full hybrid range” by 2021 and wants 60% of its cars sold by 2022 to be hybrids, but will not release a fully electric model until after 2025.

 Reporting by Edward Taylor, Tommy Lund, Zuzanna Szymanska and Bartosz Dabrowski; Additional reporting by Giulio Piovaccari, Joern Poltz, Jan Schwartz and Joe White; Editing by Mark Potter